-Prior to earning her undergraduate degree, Brandi served in the United States Army as an Aerial Intelligence Specialist aboard the OV-1 Mohawk aircraft.
+Prior to pursing her undergraduate degree, Brandi served in the United States Army as an Aerial Intelligence Specialist aboard the OV-1 Mohawk aircraft.
+Brandi remains committed to service, and volunteers her time with local nonprofit agencies.

 • Obtained defense verdict in favor of client in a Section 1983 case where Plaintiff alleged that his civil rights had been violated, had been subjected to overt retaliation from prison officials, and had been denied necessary medical care.